Published on:

 Importantly, the box must be changed and a new warning of death by suffocation must be added immediately.
 Currently the box reads: “Baby can sleep at a comfortable incline all night long.”
 In its statement, CPSC specifically references the life-saving fact to “always place infants to sleep on their back”.
 Fisher-Price is falling short of its self-declared “tradition of prioritizing safety” when it fails to warn parents of the greatest danger of all.

-Fast-forward to last week, Thomas Scolaro and Thomas Graham filed suit in a tragic case where a nine-month old boy died while placed unrestrained and unbuckled in a car seat.
-Read more about Leesfield & Partners’s verdicts and settlements.
+Fast-forward to last week, and the firm filed suit in a tragic case where a nine-month old boy died while placed unrestrained and unbuckled in a car seat.
+Read more about Leesfield & Partners’ verdicts and settlements.

 Last year, Leesfield & Partners started the Furniture Tipping Over Facebook Page to keep parents and consumers award of the unsettling shortcomings in the furniture manufacturing industry which seem hell-bent on selling unsafe pieces of furniture with inherent tip-over propensity and risks of toddler’s death.